Well-designed Taxonomy Drives Effective Content Personalization

 Featuring Janet Rubio, CMO, True Influence

-At True Influence, we constantly stress the importance of personalizing your B2B marketing content to improve conversion rates, and build stronger relationships with your prospects, at every point in the customer purchase journey, across all contact channels.
+At True Influence, we constantly stress the importance of B2B Content Personalization to improve conversion rates, and build stronger relationships with your prospects, at every point in the customer purchase journey, across all contact channels.

 Most of the heavy lifting in pairing content to user preference is handled by Marketing Automation Systems (MASs), Web site CMSs, and other technologies.
 These systems analyze user’s direct interactions with your content, as well as the intent signals provided by third-party services, including True Influence’s InsightBASE, to help select content which is tailored specifically to a users’ interests.